Desarol/drupal-jsonapi-client/README.md

 This package makes manipulating Drupal entities easier via the JSON:API module which is now in Drupal core (8.7.x).

 It's still in an early stage and contributions are welcome.
-The general idea is to maintain a base `DrupalEntity` class which can be extended to provide more context specific uses ie. `Article extends DrupalEntity`.
+The general idea is to maintain a base `Entity` class which can be extended to provide more context specific uses ie. `Article extends Entity`.

 Here's some syntax sugar to sink your teeth into: